 Hello, random internet strangers whose validation makes me feel slightly better about my meagre and meaningless life.
 How are we all today?

 Today’s post, in case you missed the title, is about hot chocolate.
 More accurately, my struggles with hot chocolate; the adversity I have had to overcome with hot chocolate.
 You may think I’m talking about lactose intolerance or gluten (I literally have no idea what gluten is, but it seems to be everywhere, so I shall assume it is also in hot chocolate) . . . but I am no millenial snowflake.
 (Okay, yes, those are legitimate illnesses, but let me have this.)

 No, screw your lactose-intolerance, this is a bigger problem.
 I’m talking . . . weird, bitter, disgusting posh people hot chocolate.

 Let me take you back to the start; where it all began.

 As weather started to harshen, and days began to darken, an old, familiar urge crept back upon me; the desire for a warm, frothy mug of pure, silken decadence.
 For the first time all year . . .
 I wanted a hot chocolate.

 Now, this was a mementous occasion.
 In the absence of winter, our household had shunned hot chocolate; filling our cupboards instead with green teas and infused waters.
 The first hot chocolate of the year would be symbolic – a toast to winter, an acknowledgement of the summertime joy coming to an end.
 And so, it had to be treated as such.
 It had to be special.

 No mere ten-minute trudge to the corner shop would suffice.
-No generic brand of diamond dust would do.
+No generic brand of cocoa would do.

 This was a mission; a quest.
 I was Lara Croft and my tomb was the perfect mug of hot chocolate.